wp-jungle/bonzai-core/doc/introduction/start.md

    the correct URLs.
 Check the next section for more details on this step.

 8. Open standard note block with UAC rights, then navigate to `C:\Windows\System32\drivers\etc` and open the `hosts` file.
-Make sure the IP is added for both `yourdomain.local` and `www.yourdomain.local`.
+Make sure the IP is added for both `yourdomain.test` and `www.yourdomain.test`.

 Pull database and medias files from the online project